-the Identification area.
+Complete the Identification area.

-the boxes (above right) to indicate the end of the association's fiscal period.
+Complete the boxes (above right) to indicate the end of the association's fiscal period.

-FINANCIAL STATEMENTS for the fiscal period covered by this return.
-These should include a statement of financial position and expenditures for the fiscal period and a statement of assets and liabilities as of the end of the fiscal period.
-Statements should indicate the different sources of revenue in sufficient detail to show how funds were spent or list of the names, addresses, and occupations or lines of business of the association's current directors.
+Attach FINANCIAL STATEMENTS for the fiscal period covered by this return.
+These should include a statement of revenue and expenditures for the fiscal period and a statement of assets and liabilities as of the end of the fiscal period.
+The statements should indicate the different sources of revenue in sufficient detail to show how funds were spent or invested.

+Attach a list of the names, addresses, and occupations or lines of business of the association's current directors.

-list of the names and the official positions of the people who are authorized to issue official receipts for the association.
+Attach a list of the names and the official positions of the people who are authorized to issue official receipts for the association.

-Note that fully explains what replacement procedure is followed in the event of lost or spoiled receipts.
+Attach a note that fully explains what replacement procedure is followed in the event of lost or spoiled receipts.

-Within 6 months from the end of the fiscal period of the association, mail or deliver a completed return and all required documents to:
+Within six months from the end of the fiscal period of the association, mail or deliver a completed return and all required documents to: